Qajar dynasty: Head of the Qajar tribe

 The Qajar dynasty, as the ruling lineage, held prominent positions as tribal heads long before establishing imperial rule, leveraging their military prowess and tribal alliances to unify the country amid post-Safavid chaos.

-During the establishment of the Safavids.
-When Ismail led the 7,000 tribal soldiers on his successful expedition from Erzincan to Shirvan in 1500/1501, a contingent of Qajars was among them.
+During the establishment of the Safavids Empire, when Ismail led the 7,000 tribal soldiers on his successful expedition from Erzincan to Shirvan in 1500/01, a contingent of Qajars was among them.
 After this, they emerged as a prominent group within the Qizilbash confederacy, who were made up of Turkoman warriors and served as the main force of the Safavid military.
 Despite being smaller than other tribes, the Qajars continued to play a major role in important events during the 16th century.

 The immediate ancestor of the Qajar monarchs, Shah Qoli Khan of the Quvanlu of Ganja, married into the Quvanlu Qajars of Astarabad.
-His son, Fath Ali Khan (born c.
-1685–1693) was a renowned military commander during the rule of the Safavid shahs Sultan Husayn and Tahmasp II.
+His son, Fath-Ali Khan (born c.
+1685–1693) was a renowned military commander during the rule of the Safavid shahs Soltan Hoseyn and Tahmasp II.
 He was killed in 1726.
-Fath Ali Khan's son Mohammad Hasan Khan Qajar (1722–1758) was the father of Mohammad Khan Qajar and Hossein Qoli Khan (Jahansouz Shah), father of "Baba Khan," the future Fath-Ali Shah Qajar.
+Fath Ali Khan's son Mohammad Hasan Khan (1722–1758) was the father of Agha Mohammad Khan and Hossein Qoli Khan (Jahansouz Shah), father of "Baba Khan," the future Fath-Ali Shah Qajar.
 Mohammad Hasan Khan was killed on the orders of Karim Khan of the Zand dynasty.